AnilBASARAN/cat-carousel/README.md

 # Getting Started with Create React App

-Press on the green button that says code, and download on your computer, drag and drop to the vscode and that is it. its ready to use it.
+Press on the green button that says "code", and download on your computer, drag and drop to the vscode and that is it. its ready to use it.

 ## Available Scripts